simzero/jsfluids/README.md

-# IMPORTANT NOTICE: The source code for this project will be published on May 10th, 2023.
+# IMPORTANT NOTICE: We apologize for any inconvenience caused due to the delay in publishing the source code for this project, which was initially scheduled for May 10th, 2023.
+We are still working to finalize it to ensure the highest quality and functionality.
 Until then, please refer to the [documentation](https://simzero.github.io/jsfluids/v0.2.0/) for more information.
 Thank you for your patience.

 # jsfluids - A high-level JS module for real-time CFD inference